MelindaZhang2020/CI-MS4-Kumite-Dojo/testing.md

 ## **Responsiveness Testing**

-The site has been designed with a mobile-first philosophy and, supported by [Bootstrap Grid system](https://getbootstrap.com/docs/5.1/layout/grid/), has been thoroughly tested at all stages of development using [Chrome DevTools](https://developer.chrome.com/docs/devtools/).
+The site has been designed with a mobile-first philosophy and, supported by [Bootstrap Grid system](https://getbootstrap.com/docs/5.1/layout/grid/), and has been thoroughly tested at all stages of development using [Chrome DevTools](https://developer.chrome.com/docs/devtools/).

-In additional to boostrap, media query have been used to maximise the readibility of text and images.
+In addition to boostrap, media query have been used to maximise the readibility of text and images.

 ### **Browsers**